mikael-wants-to-visit-disneyland/aero-psycho-api/README.md

 Use `serverless deploy` to get started.
 Upon success, the urls of the POST and the GET will be printed out.
 Use them in the following requests.

-### Adding orders
+### Adding flights

-Use POST to add orders.
+Use POST to add flights.
 You can test it like this, with `{ url }` replaced by the actual url:

 ```
 curl --request POST '{ url }/dev/sender' \
      --header 'Content-Type: application/json' \
      --data-raw '{
-  "orderId": "5903",
+  "flightId": "5903",
-  "dateCreated": "2022-01-09",
+  "date": "2022-01-09",
-  "sellerId": "booboo",
+  "airportId": "booboo",
   "address": {
     "line1": "Flat 4D, Norfolk Mansions",
     "line2": "Lithos Road",